 - At least 30 units of coursework taken through Northern Arizona University, of which at least 18 must be upper-division courses (300-level or above).
 This requirement is not met by credit-by-exam, retro-credits, transfer coursework, etc.

 - A cumulative grade point average of at least 2.0 on all work attempted at Northern Arizona University.

 In addition to University Requirements:

-- At least 45 units of business core requirements
+- At least 76 units of major requirements

-- Be aware that you may not use courses with a CIS prefix to satisfy these liberal studies requirements
+- Be aware that you may not use courses with an HA prefix to satisfy liberal studies requirements.

 - Elective courses, if needed, to reach an overall total of at least 120 units

 Please note that you may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

 |Minimum Units for Completion||120|